jacobcode01/ChurnLabs/README.md

 ### 2. Threshold Optimization
 - After selecting the best-performing model, another experiment is conducted to optimize the decision threshold.
 - Instead of using the default threshold of 0.5, out-of-fold probabilities from cross-validation were used,
-- To plot the precision-recall curve and identify the threshold that achieves ≥90% recall while maximizing precision within that constraint.
+- To plot the precision-recall curve and identify the threshold that achieves ≥90% recall while maximizing precision.
 - These experiments focused on :
     - Analyzing recall across different thresholds.
     - Selecting a threshold that meets business requirements.